Loading and Visualizing data#

 Loading Vector Data#

-Navigate to File > Vector.
+Navigate to File > Import > Vector Data.

 Select one or more